-Impact of Trauma on Educational Performance

-Screener Examples
+Educational Performance Impact on Trauma Screener Examples

 The purpose of this document is to provide LEAs an example of screening tools that may assist in establishing procedures and protocols to immediately and deliberately address the holistic needs of a student in foster care.
-Below you will find sample screeners that can be utilized for all students and do not single out youth who are in care.
-The screeners can be completed by several audiences to gather additional information necessary to determine whether exposure to trauma has adversely impacted a student's educational performance.
+Below you will find sample assessments that can be utilized for all students and do not single out youth who are in care.
+The assessment can be completed by several audiences to gather additional information necessary to determine whether exposure to trauma has adversely impacted a student's educational performance.

-Example 1: Educational Impact Screener Example
+Educational Impact Screener Example

 - 1. Child's Name - 2.
 Child's Current Grade Level - 3.
 Child's Current Teacher - 4.
 Please describe the child's learning style and needs. - 5.
-Please describe the child's mental and emotional needs/wellbeing. - 6.
-Please describe the characteristics the child needs in a teacher. - 7.
+Please describe the child's mental and emotional needs/wellbeing. - Please describe the characteristics the child needs in a teacher. - 7.
 Please provide any additional information you would like to provide regarding the child.

-Example 2: SST/MTSS Questionnaire Example: These questions may assist in leading the conversation and providing additional resources.
-Cobb County School District's Best Determination document.
+SST/RTI Questionnaire Example: These questions may assist in leading the conversation and providing additional resources.
+The following questions were provided by the Cobb County School District.
 Adjustments have been made.

 - 1. Please provide the student's last name. - 2.
 Please provide the student's first name. - 3.
 Please provide the student's GTID number. - 4.
 What is the student's current school name? - 5.
 What is the student's current grade? - 6.
 What is the date of the Best Interest Determination (BID) Meeting? - 7.
 Has the enrolling adult been changed? - 8.
 Is transportation needed? - 9.
 If transportation is needed, has a transportation request been submitted? - 10.
 List the members of the meeting. - 11.
 List the student's strengths/current supports (in school and outside of school). - 12.
 What are the concerns of exposure to trauma impacting the student's learning and behaviors? - 13.
 What academic supports are currently in place for this student? - a.
 Early Intervention Program, K-5 (EIP) - b.
-MTSS recommended intervention(s) and response to intervention(s)

-- c.
-Individualized Education Program (IEP)
+Response to Instruction and Intervention (RTI2) - c.
+Individualized Education Program (IEP) - d.

-- d.
 Tutoring arranged through school

 - e.
-English for Speakers of Other Languages (ESOL)

-- f.
-Remedial Support (MS-HS)

-- g.
-Read 180/System 44

-- h.
-Educational Programming and Consultation (E.P.A.C.) tutoring

-- 14. Does the student have mental health needs?

-- 15. Indicate all mental health supports currently in place for this student.

-- a.
-Counseling Groups at School

-- b.
-Adult mentor in the local school (assigned)

-- c.
-Supportive relationship with adult(s) in the building

-- d.
-MTSS recommended intervention(s) and response to intervention(s) for behavioral needs

-- e.
-Counseling from outside agency during school

-- 16. Additional supports needed

-- a.
-Extracurricular activities

-- b.
-Mentor

-- c.
-Clothing

-- d.
-School Supplies

-- e.
-Technology

-- f.
-After school programming

-- 17. Number of foster homes/placements

-- a.
-1

-- b.
-2

-- c.
-3+

-- 18. Is the student currently learning virtually or face to face?

-- 19. How does the student get along with peers?

-- 20. How does the student get along with adults?

-- 21. How does the student feel about school?

-- 22. What interventions help with behaviors?

-- 23. Does the student have any documented diagnosis?

-- 24. Does the student have any known or suspected responses to traumatic experiences?

-- 25. Is there a recommendation for classroom placement?

-- 26. What team will be responsible for monitoring the student's outcome or TIES plan?

-- a.
-Response to Intervention (RTI)

-- b.
-Core Team

-- c.
-IEP Team

-- 27. What is the name and title of the individual completing the BID form?
+English for Speakers of Other Languages (ESOL) - f.
+Remedial Support (MS-HS) - g.
+Read 180/System 44 - h.
+Educational Programming and Consultation (E.P.A.C.) tutoring - 14.
+Does the student have mental health needs? - 15.
+Indicate all mental health supports currently in place for this student. - a.
+Counseling Groups at School - b.
+Adult mentor in the local school (assigned) - c.
+Supportive relationship with adult(s) in the building - d.
+Response to Instruction & Intervention (RTI2) for behavioral needs - e.
+Counseling from outside agency during school - 16.
+Additional supports needed - a.
+Extracurricular activities - b.
+Mentor - c.
+Clothing - d.
+School Supplies - e.
+Technology - f.
+After school programming - 17.
+Number of foster homes/placements - a.
+1 - b.
+2 - c.
+3+ - 18.
+Is the student currently learning virtually or face to face? - 19.
+How does the student get along with peers? - 20.
+How does the student get along with adults? - 21.
+How does the student feel about school? - 22.
+What interventions help with behaviors? - 23.
+Does the student have any documented diagnosis? - 24.
+Does the student have any known or suspected responses to traumatic experiences? - 25.
+Is there a recommendation for classroom placement? - 26.
+What team will be responsible for monitoring the student's outcome or TIES plan? - a.
+Response to Intervention (RTI) - b.
+Core Team - c.
+IEP Team - 27.
+What is the name and title of the individual completing the BID form?